The Dangers of Plastic, the Silent Killer

-Because it’s what is used to manufacture plastic bottles, you could say that this is the most common plastic on the market today.
-Anything that has been made using this material can only be used once.
+Because this is what companies use to manufacture plastic bottles, you could say that this is the most common plastic on the market today.
+Anything made using this material can only be used once.

-You could say this is a “good” variety of plastic.
+You could say that HDPE is a “good” variety of plastic.
 Still, you shouldn’t let your guard down – it can still pass chemical products to your water or other contents.

-This type of plastic releases chemicals into your water and any other medium it is found in.
-It’s used to make plastic bags or wraps for food.
+LDPE releases chemicals into your water and any other medium it is found in.
+Companies use it to make plastic bags or wraps for food.

 PVC or 3V (polyvinyl chloride)

 PVC emits two extremely toxic elements that can interfere with human hormone function.
-Although this side effect is well known, it’s still commonly used in the manufacture of baby bottles, for example.
+Although this side effect is well known, it’s still very common to find it in the manufacture of baby bottles, for example.

 This is another comparatively “good” plastic that may be translucent or white in appearance.
-It’s commonly used to make syrup bottles, yogurt or sour cream containers, and the like.
+It’s common to find it in syrup bottles, yogurt or sour cream containers, and the like.

-This plastic is used in fast food containers and disposable coffee cups.
+This plastic is what we have in fast food containers and disposable coffee cups.
 It contains a compound that is known to cause cancer (among other diseases).

-At Miguel Hernandez University of Alicante (Spain), researchers carried out a study to examine a substance that’s found in many objects made from polycarbonate: Bisphenol A.
+At Miguel Hernandez University in Alicante (Spain), researchers carried out a study to examine a substance found in many objects made from polycarbonate: Bisphenol A.

-Toothbrushes, bottles, and pacifiers (among other products) often contain this type of plastic that, according to the study, can cause alterations in the body’s metabolism of lipids and glucose in the bloodstream, which could lead to liver problems and diabetes.
+Toothbrushes, bottles, and pacifiers (among other products) often contain this type of plastic.
+The study found that it can cause alterations in the body’s metabolism of lipids and glucose in the bloodstream, which could lead to liver problems and diabetes.